Hillary Clinton and Malala Yousafzai producing. An election coming. ‘Suffs’ has timing on its side

 It was Taub who wrote Clinton, asking her to come on board.
 “I thought about it for a nanosecond,” Clinton says, “and decided absolutely, I wanted to help lift up this production.”
 A known theater lover, Clinton describes traveling often to New York as a college student and angling for discounts, often seeing only the second act, when she could get in for free.
 “For years, I’d only seen the second act of ‘Hair,’” she quips.

-Clinton then reached out to Malala Yousafzai, whom Taub also hoped to engage as a producer.
+Clinton then reached out to Malala Yousafzai, whom Taub had also written about becoming a producer.
 As secretary of state, Clinton had gotten to know the Pakistani education activist who was shot by a Taliban gunman at age 15.
 Clinton wanted Yousafzai to know she was involved and hoped the Nobel Peace Prize winner would be, too.

 “I’m thrilled," Clinton says of Yousafzai’s involvement, “because yes, this is an American story, but the pushback against women’s rights going on at this moment in history is global.”